 So, you have finally decided to get rid of the rusty lawn mower that’s been sitting in your garage for a few years.
 Or perhaps you just purchased a new self-propelled mower or one that just has more features.
 Perhaps you found a used mower near you and now, your old one is of no use to you anymore.

-This quick guide will go over some ways of disposing and recycling of old lawnmowers and suggest places where you can take old lawnmowers near me (you).
+This quick guide will go over some ways of disposing of, salvaging, and recycling old lawnmowers and suggest places where you can take old lawnmowers near me (you).

 Some local examples would be:

 - Sell Them on Craigslist, Facebook Marketplace, or in local listings

 - Donate them to local charities or to neighbors

 However you end up deciding on how to dispose of your old mower from your life, you must first make sure the gas and oil tanks are empty.
 This is mainly for safety while transporting so you don’t get spills or cause the flammable material to burn.

 First, Dispose of the Oil & Gas

 You will most likely have old oil and or gas in your mower that will do no good to whoever ends up with it.
 Plus you don’t want to be transporting flammable liquids in your car or in the back of a truck as it could end up spilling and causing other issues.